 When we express appreciation for the deposit made, the depositor knows they did good and will be more likely to repeat it.
 In order for this to be effective, we need to make sure we express our appreciation in a way that is meaningful to the other person.
-Again, it’s good to look to the Five Love Languages.
+Again, it’s good to look at the Five Love Languages.
 How do they truly take in our appreciation?
 Though words?
 Affection?
 Ask what they need to feel appreciated.
-As with the example above, after her boyfriend replaced her wipers, I recommended that she demonstrate her appreciation to her boyfriend in the way that fills his Love Bucket PRONTO.
+As with the example above, after her boyfriend replaced her wipers, I recommended that she demonstrate her appreciation to her boyfriend in a way that fills his Love Bucket PRONTO.

 Trust is built on a full Love Bucket.

 If someone does something that has the potential to hurt our feelings, but our Love Bucket is full, we are much more able to forgive them and trust that they did not intend to hurt us.
 We know that they care because of the deposits they’ve made to our Love Bucket in the past.

 The most important Love Bucket is the one you have with yourself.

 After all, this is the only relationship we will ever truly have for our entire life.
 Self-Love seems to be the buzz these days and that’s good because filling our own Love Bucket is critical.
 We need to do things to show we care about ourselves.
 Self-care is not selfish.
 It’s a very loving act.
 And when our own Love Bucket is full, we are more able to fill the Love Buckets of others.